Table of Contents

 Most projects have rules about what kinds of changes are allowed into a release if one is only incrementing the micro number, different rules for the minor number, and still different ones for the major number.
 There is no set standard for these rules yet, but here I will describe a policy that has been used successfully by multiple projects.
 You may want to just adopt this policy in your own project, but even if you don't, it's still a good example of the kind of information release numbers should convey.
 This policy is adapted from the numbering system used by the APR project, see apr.apache.org/versioning.html.

 Changes to the micro number only (that is, changes within the same minor line) must be both forward- and backward-compatible.
-That is, the changes should be bug fixes only, or very small enhancements to existing features.
+The changes should be bug fixes only, or very small enhancements to existing features.
 New features should not be introduced in a micro release.

 Changes to the minor number (that is, within the same major line) must be backward-compatible, but not necessarily forward-compatible.
 It's normal to introduce new features in a minor release, but usually not too many new features at once.